horosin/open-finetuning/README.md

 - [Langchain - a popular library for language processing](https://horosin.com/extracting-pdf-and-generating-json-data-with-gpts-langchain-and-nodejs)
 - [Native Function Calling Demo](https://www.linkedin.com/posts/horosin_openai-api-functioncalling-activity-7074671375990366208-72D-?utm_source=share&utm_medium=member_desktop)

-Certainly!
-Below is a list of potential files that might be found in a GitHub project related to the fine-tuning of OpenAI models for JSON output formatting.
-The list is based on the information given earlier, and the purpose of each file is described:

 ### Project Files and Their Descriptions